nginx/unit-docs/source/installation.rst

 Homebrew
 ========

-To install Unit on macOS from our official Homebrew `tap
+To install Unit on macOS, use the official Homebrew `tap
 <https://github.com/nginx/homebrew-unit>`_:

 .. code-block:: console

    $ brew install nginx/unit/unit

-This deploys the core Unit binary and the prerequisites for :ref:`Go
+This deploys the core Unit binary and the prerequisites for the :ref:`Go
 <installation-go-package>` and :ref:`Node.js <installation-nodejs-package>`
-language module installation.
+language modules.

 To install the Java, Perl, Python, and Ruby language modules from Homebrew: